 That being said, most of the hotels on Bourbon Street offer rooms that face away from the street and look out onto a courtyard.
 Many also provide earplugs in the room, as they’re well aware of the racket that’s going on down on the street!

-Even on regular weekends in the city, it can be difficult and expensive to get one of these sought-after rooms in the best Bourbon Street hotels with balconies.
+Even on regular weekends in the city, it can be difficult and expensive to get one of the sought-after rooms in the best Bourbon Street hotels with balconies.
 Thankfully there are several options for cheap hotels near Bourbon Street.

 Now that you know a bit more about the street and what’s going on there, let’s take a look at where to stay on Bourbon Street.

 Best Hotels on Bourbon Street

 Here are some of the top hotels on or near Bourbon Street.
 To find the price, I searched for a 3-night stay in New Orleans over a normal weekend a few months away.

 Prices are usually lower during the week, and they can be much higher during holiday weekends or big events like Mardi Gras or Jazz Fest.